Israel at the World Baseball Classic: Round 1 – Pool A

-Later that week, Israel went on to beat the Netherlands, ranked # 9 in the world and including a number of prominent Major Leaguers including Didi Gregorius, Xander Bogaerts, and Jonathan Schoop, 4-2 as Josh Zeid garnered his second save..
-"Israel Goes to 3-0 at World Baseball Classic", The New York Times, March 9, 2017.
-Israel worked in nine pitchers during the game."World Baseball Classic 2017 scores: Israel beats Netherlands 4-2 to win Pool A; Tournament qualifier advances to second round with three straight wins,", SB Nation.
+Later that week, Israel went on to beat the Netherlands, ranked # 9 in the world and including a number of prominent Major Leaguers including Didi Gregorius, Xander Bogaerts, and Jonathan Schoop, 4–2 as Josh Zeid garnered his second save.
+Israel worked in nine pitchers during the game.
 In what NBC reported was thought to be the tallest batter-pitcher matchup in baseball history, the Dutch team’s 7 ft 1 in pitcher Loek van Mil walked Israel's 6 ft 8 in first baseman Nate Freiman.

-Team Israel swept Pool A, 3-0, finishing atop the four-team pool, and outscoring its opponents 21-10."Israel improves to 3-0 in World Baseball Classic," ESPN.
+Team Israel swept Pool A, 3–0, finishing atop the four-team pool, and outscoring its opponents 21–10.
 Israel became the first baseball team to go undefeated in the first round of the WBC’s main draw after entering the main draw by winning in a qualifying round.
 Following the game Team Israel's catcher, Ryan Lavarnway, was named Pool A MVP, after going 5-for-9 (.556/.692/.889), with four walks, a home run, and three RBIs.

 Israeli Prime Minister Benjamin Netanyahu tweeted congratulations to the team for its "amazing journey," and the Israel Defence Forces tweeted its support.
 At the same time, many were unaware Israel was competing, including Minister of Sports Miri Regev.